The Clay County Jail and Detention Center is under the leadership and direction of Mr. Justice Midkiff as Jail Administrator.

 All person who are arrested and taken into custody are transported to the Detention Center for booking and incarceration.
-Starting at the first of the year, the Detention Center will only house male inmates.

 All Jailers are required to know the booking process.
 Which is the responsibility for the receiving and intake process for all prisoners.
 This includes computer book-in, fingerprinting, photographing, searching, change-out, and housing cell block assignment.
-They also are responsible for the dispensing of prescription and non-prescription medications, as well as handling commissary and deals personally with inmates in the housing areas.
+They also are responsible for the dispensing of prescription and non-prescription medications, as well as handling commissary and deal personally with inmates in the housing areas.
 Also responsible for controlling all entrances and exit points to the facility, monitoring security video surveillance systems, and observing inmates in housing areas.

 The Clay County Detention Center operates in full compliance with guidelines set forth by the Arkansas Criminal Detention Facilities Review Committee and is routinely inspected by members of that committee.